lassebenni/vakaveiler-dashboard/pages/auctions/[auction_id].md

     title="Best Moment to Buy"
     subtitle="Top 10 best buying times (low median price & high sales)" />

+The formula gives a combined score that takes into account both the relative price position and the relative sales count.
+A higher score indicates a better price moment, as it suggests that the current median price is relatively low compared to historical prices and that the sales count is relatively high.

  # Sales per Hour